Table of Contents

 Link departments and categories

-Your search box should suggest departments for looking product quickly.
+Your search box should suggest departments for product being searched for quickly.
 But while you perform test search, ensure that these departments do not limit the product options.
 Your departments should be linked such that products can appear in multiple department searches at once.

 It will prevent the occurrence of a wrong choice from the viewer’s side.
 Your department search improves manifold when you consider department checks in your test search process.

 Sometimes terms which make absolute sense can lead to irrelevant results related to some other keyword.
 For instance, some university websites in the US does not give proper results on searching for “accounting programs.”

 Despite universities having accountancy programs, the keyword gives Account login and other irrelevant results.
 This condition rises due to stemming of Accounting to Accounts and not Accountancy.
 You need to look out for such issues and solve the discrepancy during the testing process.

 Universal search results are those keywords that do not associate directly to any product or category, but they are meaningful to the website.

 These keywords are very similar to non-product keywords.
 During a test search, check for the universal terms and make sure that your website does not produce 0 results.

 Your search box should identify these words and produce generic results immediately.

 Test cases are essential criteria on which you test your website’s different functions.
 These test cases are useful for having a complete and elaborate test search plans.
 A tester works along with the test cases and eliminates the problems in search process one by one.